Over 15 Million watched the ‘Stranger Things 2’ premiere by its third day on Netflix

 That marketing buzz has paid off, as well.
 Nielsen’s Social Content Ratings found there were 7.2 million social interactions across Facebook and Twitter over the first three days the show was live.

-Netflix doesn’t typically announce its shows’ viewership data, and it has went so far as to call Nielsen’s data for SVOD viewing “not accurate,” when the measurement firm first announced its plans to track streaming video metrics.
+Netflix doesn’t typically announce its shows’ viewership data, and it has gone so far as to call Nielsen’s data for SVOD viewing “not accurate,” when the measurement firm first announced its plans to track streaming video metrics.

 In response to our request about Nielsen’s ST2 numbers, a company spokesperson replied: